-These are two programs in one: a theory program with practical assignments and a practical program related to different methods, materials and techniques; both programs are completed with assignments.
+They are two programs in one: a theory program and a practical program related to different methods, materials and techniques; both programs are completed with assignments.

-Every week a different aspect is dealt with, in which at the same time an assignment is given.
-After receiving the comment on the submitted assignment, the next lesson can be opened.
+After receiving the comment on the submitted assignments, the next lesson can be opened.

 Theory: General principles

-Practical exercises: Research and exercises in tonal values
+Practical exercises: Research and exercises in tone values

 Theory: Geometric compositions